pingcap/docs-cn/op-guide/configuration.md

 + You can choose from "memory", "goleveldb", "BoltDB" or "TiKV".
 The first three are all local storage engines.
 TiKV is a distributed storage engine.

 ### --path
 + the path to the data directory for local storage engines like goleveldb, BoltDB, or memory or the DSN for the distributed storage engine like TiKV.
-If you use TiKV, specify the path in the following format: $Host:$Port?cluster=$ClusterID.
+If you use TiKV, specify the path in the following format: $Host:$Port.
 + default: "/tmp/tidb"

 ### -L